 - Livanjsko field – Canton 10.
 World’s largest karstic field – polje.
 Its area is 458.7 km².
 Field contains multiple and diverse karst features.

 - Mokranjska Miljacka cave – Republika Srbska, Pale municipality.
 The longest known cave in the country, explored length – 7,200 m.
 Miljacka river starts from this cave.
 Here have been made paleontological finds, here live unique species of spider (Nemanela lade) and are found traces of prehistoric human activity.

 - Vjetrenica – West Herzegovina.
 At least 6,700 m long cave – impressive karst feature.
-Most likely the cave is a lot longer and might stretch into neighboring Croatia.
+Most likely the cave is a lot longer and might stretch into neighbouring Croatia.
 In summer a blast of cold air blows from the cave.
-Cave contains one of the richest cave ecosystems in the world with more than 100 species of cave animals including some 37 species which were first discovered here.
+The cave contains one of the richest cave ecosystems in the world with more than 100 species of cave animals including some 37 species which were first discovered here.

 - Kravica – West Herzegovina.
 Impressive waterfall which is formed by a natural travertine barrage.
 Waterfall is some 120 m wide and 28 m high.